rust-lang/rust/src/doc/rustc-dev-guide/src/what-does-early-late-bound-mean.md

 ways that are closely related to the distinction between early/late bound parameters (more on this later)

-The early/late boundness of generic parameters is only relevent for the desugaring of functions/closures into types with builtin `Fn*` impls.
+The early/late boundness of generic parameters is only relevant for the desugaring of functions/closures into types with builtin `Fn*` impls.
 It does not make sense to talk about in other contexts.